Tobed Mudejar architecture celebrates on december the 20th anniversary of its declaration as a World Heritage Site Unesco.

-In this third edition the activity aims to achieve stability in a biannual format as an international meeting addressing reflections that definitively unsern the need for scientific research and management action from its own aspects and through local examples that, in essence, are universal problems of heritage management and allow us to generate international work forums to advance the path of work well done.
+In this third edition the activity is intended to achieve stability in a biannual format as a international meeting addressing reflections that definitively unsern the need for scientific research and management action from its own aspects and through local examples that, in essence, are universal problems of heritage management and allow us to generate international work forums to advance the path of work well done.

 The special configuration of our activity, halfway between congress, scientific meeting and study visit has been defined to the extent of the place where it takes place.
 This very own format allows us to work outside of congress a whole battery of satellite actions that focus on the management of uses of the Church of the Virgin Mudejar World Heritage Site and to which the inhabitants of the town (permanent and non-permanent) have gradually joined by building a strategy of intergenerational social participation, unique and typical of Tobed.